Ben Mansfield

 Ben Mansfield (born 29 May 1983) is an English actor, best known for playing Captain Becker in the ITV sci-fi drama Primeval.

 Career

 Mansfield portrayed Captain Becker in the ITV sci-fi drama Primeval, depicting the Captain of a special unit from the military which works with the ARC.
 Mansfield was spotted for the role when auditioning for the part of Arthur in the BBC Television series Merlin.
-Mansfield got down to the final two for the part, sadly losing out to Bradley James.
+Mansfield got down to the final two for the part, losing out to Bradley James.
 Merlin's casting director, who also worked as casting director for Primeval, suggested that he audition for Captain Becker and he subsequently joined the cast in its third season in 2009.

 On 1 July 2014, he announced on Twitter that he will be playing the part of Alex in channel 4's new comedy, 'Not Safe For Work' (formerly named 'CUT').

 Mansfield landed a role in the third series of ITV's Endeavour, which aired 3 January 2016.